Semrush helps you:

 2. They’re targeted to a specific group.

-Like I just mentioned, landing pages CRUSH normal pages because they’re 100% focused on a single CTA.
+Like I just mentioned, successful landing pages CRUSH normal pages because they’re 100% focused on a single CTA.

 But that’s not the only reason that landing pages convert super well.